Lightstreamer/BananaDarts-client-javascript/README.md

 ## Install

 Note that, as prerequisite, the [Multiplayer Darts - Java Adapter](https://github.com/Weswit/BananaDarts-adapter-java) has to be deployed in your local Lightstreamer server instance.
+Please check out that project and follow the installation instructions provided with it.

 Before you can run this demo some dependencies need to be solved: